 I love it when I have one of my little EUREKA moments.
-I had one the other day.
+I had one the other day with these upcycled drawers.

 I’d been looking for some extra storage in my bathroom and hadn’t liked anything I’d seen in the shops.
 Also, I didn’t want to spend much money.
 There are things I’d rather spend my money on, and bathroom storage isn’t on the list!

 The EUREKA moment came when I realized that I could make my own shelving unit by upcycling an old drawer.
 And I had just the drawer for the job.
 I’d rescued it from a skip (dumpster) because I loved it’s pretty blue drawer pull.

 The drawer had been sitting in the bike shed for six months, getting in my husband’s way.
 Therefore, he was a happy bunny when I finally got around to recycling the old drawer.

 I’m super chuffed with how my upcycled drawer storage turned out.
 I think it looks really sweet in the upstairs bathroom.
 I also got to keep that sweet blue drawer pull that made me rescue it from the skip (dumpster) in the first place.

 What you need to make an upcycled drawers wall unit

 - An old drawer, however, I think that this project would work just as well with an old crate.

 - Scrap piece of wood for a shelf.